ujac81/PiBlaster/README.md

     $ dmesg | tail

 it should print some information about the last connected device or so.
 You need the device name like [sdb] or [sdc].
-Don't make an error here or you might mess up one of your working devices!
+Don't make a mistake here or you might mess up one of your working devices!

 Copy image to SD card: